rodmedeiross/dotfiles/README.md

 Consistent colors
 -----------------
 To get the most out of my dotfiles I recommend using matching colorschemes for various applications.
 One way would be to use [base16-shell](https://github.com/chriskempson/base16-shell) on your system, define it in your `.zshrc` and let that handle setting your colors globally.
-Alternatively, you can pick a well-loved colorscheme and set it up in your terminal emulator (e.g. alacritty), vim, and other tools you'd want to use.
+Alternatively, you can pick a well-loved colorscheme and set it up in your terminal emulator (e.g. alacritty, tilix, tmux), vim, and other tools you'd want to use.

 Additional configuration
 ------------------------